Phoenix (French band): United, Alphabetical, and Live! Thirty Days Ago (2000–2004)

 Phoenix began releasing singles in 1999, the first of these being "Heatwave" and "Party Time", the latter of which would eventually appear on their debut album, United.
 The single "Too Young" was released on 22 May 2000, along with remixes of the track by Zoot Woman and Le Knight Club.
 "Too Young" was the band's first single to chart, reaching No. 97 in France and No. 148 in the UK.
 The band's debut album, United, was released on 12 June 2000.
 It featured the singles "Party Time" and "Too Young", with "If I Ever Feel Better" being announced as the third single from the album on 22 January 2001, and charting in several countries, reaching No. 12 in France and No. 4 in Italy.
 United received positive reviews, although the band did not reach mainstream success.
 "Too Young" was included on the soundtrack for the movie Lost in Translation (which was directed by Mars' future wife, Sofia Coppola), as well as in the movie Shallow Hal.

 Shortly after the release of United, Phoenix began work on a second album, recording in 2003 and 2004 and releasing the singles "Run Run Run" and "Everything Is Everything" in 2004.
 The band's second album, Alphabetical, was released on 22 March 2004 and saw the band reach more mainstream success, with both singles reaching some alternative rock airplay charts.
-French fashion designer Hedi Slimane commissioned a special mix of their song "Victim of the Crime", taken from Alphabetical, as the soundtrack to one of his runway shows for menswear clothing retailer Dior Homme.
+French fashion designer Hedi Slimane commissioned a special mix of their song "Victim of the Crime", taken from Alphabetical, as the soundtrack to one of his runway shows for Dior Homme.

 Following Alphabetical, the band toured three continents, playing 150 dates.
 This tour was followed up with a live album, Live!
 Thirty Days Ago, released only thirty days after the end of the tour.